HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ from the classroom to a bench” in the first sentence.
+I am happy to lean ithr better phrase “ the sound of someone coming down the stairs.”

 ★★★★★